citp/privacy-policy-historical/d/di/din/ding.com.md

-> *The following text is extracted and transformed from the ding.com privacy policy that was archived on 2015-03-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150325074020id_/https%3A//www.ding.com/privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ding.com privacy policy that was archived on 2016-06-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160603141755id_/https%3A//www.ding.com/privacy-statement) for the most accurate reproduction.*

-# ding Privacy and Cookies Statement – ding.com
+# Ding Privacy and Cookies Statement – ding.com

 ## Privacy and Cookies Statement